YamBenson/syllabus/README.md

 # Syllab-eye
 Syllabus to schedule automation!

-This was a project submitted to the BostonHacks 2022 hackathon, and it won the Automation For Meaning track!
+This project was submitted to the BostonHacks 2022 hackathon and won the Automation For Meaning track!

-There was less than 24 hours to complete the project, so this program is not fully functional.
+There were less than 24 hours to complete the project, so this program is not fully functional.

-Here is a poorly made demo video of what this project does: https://youtu.be/yDZ6jkhWz00
+Here is a demonstration video of what this project does: https://youtu.be/yDZ6jkhWz00

-This project has been archived as we do not expect to make anymore changes.
+This project has been archived since we do not expect to make any more changes and want to keep the repository as it is for archival reasons.